chadmayfield/chadmayfield.github.io/_posts/2017-06-29-blocking-porn-with-pihole.md

 * dating
 * violence/hate/racism

-## Project: pihole-blocklists
+## Project: my-pihole-blocklists
 With those lists in mind I set out to create [PoC](https://en.wikipedia.org/wiki/Proof_of_concept#Software_development) code that would gather open source lists and collate them into a single larger category list that I would then block using pihole.

-The product of that PoC now lives in my project repository named[pihole-blocklists](https://github.com/chadmayfield/pihole-blocklists) (hosted on GitHub).
-Currently it has just a single perl script (with more coming soon) called [create_blocklist_porn.pl](https://raw.githubusercontent.com/chadmayfield/pihole-blocklists/master/create_blocklist_porn.pl) which only blocks porn sites.
+The product of that PoC now lives in my project repository named [my-pihole-blocklists](https://github.com/chadmayfield/my-pihole-blocklists) (hosted on GitHub).
+Currently it has just a single perl script (with more coming soon) called [create_blocklist_porn.pl](https://raw.githubusercontent.com/chadmayfield/my-pihole-blocklists/master/create_blocklist_porn.pl) which only blocks porn sites.
 It does a few things to create the list;

 1. Downloads the Alexa Top 1 Million Site csv file from S3.
 2. Downloads the adult site filter list from Université Toulouse 1 Capitole.